dtsn/jungleskipper/_posts/2018-07-15-society-of-explorers-and-adventurers-part-2.markdown

 ![Harrison Hightower in Canada](/uploads/posts/sea-part-2/harrison-hightower-in-canada.jpg) *Source: Jungle Skipper, March 2018, Taken in the queue for Tower of Terror Tokyo DisneySea*

-The Imagineers came up with Harrison Hightower III (modelled on the Imagineer Joe Rhode).
+Show writer, who I believe to be [Michael Sprout](https://www.youtube.com/watch?v=bRr3Ej8022I), came up with Harrison Hightower III (modelled on the Imagineer Joe Rhode).
 He was a ruthless explorer who had an ill-fated end when travelling in an elevator with a scared idol he stole.

-*Again if anyone knows the show writer for Tower of Terror in Japan please let me know - they should have credits at the end of these rides!*

 Unfortunately, Tower of Terror and Harrison Hightower III had no connection to S.E.A. on the opening day of the attraction ([backstory](http://disney.wikia.com/wiki/Tower_of_Terror_(Tokyo_DisneySea))).
 At this time S.E.A. was based at Fortress Explorations and had very little to do with the American Waterfront expansion where Tower of Terror was to be located.